Hello Cornflower

 Enter the command Git: Clone and paste in the URL.
 Then select a folder that will hold your cloned repository.
 Since the repository is empty, the clone will be empty.

 You only need to clone your repository once.
-As the semester progresses, you will make changes to the folder you just made and push them up to GitHub.
+As the semester progresses, you will make changes to the folder you just made and push them back up to GitHub.

 Global Configuration